Joyboy0056/RiemmPy/README.md

 ## Quick start

-Please refer to the examples in this repository or see the code below and use it as a reference:
+Please refer to [examples](https://github.com/Joyboy0056/RiemPy/tree/main/examples) or see the code below and use it as a reference:

 ```bash
 from riempy import Manifold, Submanifold, Sphere, Schwarzschild